daft-engineers/vocoder/README.md

 Python 3 is required to automatically build and link unit tests.
 Python 3 comes preinstalled on most Linux distributions, and is available as a package on all others.

+To build the doxygen documentation, doxygen and graphviz are required.

 # Getting started (using Clang)

 Once you have installed the prerequisites and configured your hardware you should clone the repository and run the setup script.